 Range Rover is a 4×4 SUV built for offroading by the British car manufacturer Land Rover.
 The first generation of Range Rover was produced from 1970 to 1996.
 It was available only in a two-door body up to 1981, although before this, four-door models were produced by specialist firms.

 The early Range Rover was not designed as a luxury-type vehicle.
-The early Range Rovers had utilitarian interiors with vinyl seats, plastic dashboards and were designed to be washed down with a hose.
 Convenient features such as cloth/leather seats, carpeted floors, air conditioning, power steering, and wooden interior trim were fitted later.

 The Range Rover used coil springs as opposed to leaf springs, four-wheel disc brakes, and permanent four-wheel drive.
 The Range Rover was powered by diesel engines and various Rover V8 engines.

 Range Rover can keep up with its German competitor in terms of luxury and refinement, but what makes it differ from them is its mega off-road ability and huge towing power.